Ilhan Omar once blamed 'our involvement in other people’s affairs' after al-Shabab attack on Kenyan mall

 But the 2013 comments – and it remains unclear if she still stands behind them – have generated more criticism.
 Omar’s office did not respond to multiple requests for comment from Fox News.

 “We’ve heard variations of this argument for decades now.
-We hear it on 9/11, we heard it when suicide bombs go off on train stations in London or Madrid,” said Robin Simcox, a national security and terrorism expert at The Heritage Foundation, told Fox News.
+We hear it on 9/11, we heard it when suicide bombs go off on train stations in London or Madrid,” Robin Simcox, a national security and terrorism expert at The Heritage Foundation, told Fox News.

 “The problem the people who make that argument have is that you can’t possibly logically explain then why attacks take place in, for example, Cameroon or the Philippines, or Thailand, or China,” Simcox continued.
 “This isn’t something dictated by facts or logic, it’s something that is an ideological position that Omar is obviously determined to take regardless of the facts.”